South Carolina School Choice

 Background Information

 On May 5, 2023, Governor Henry McMaster signed the Education Scholarship Trust Fund Act into law.
-This new ESA program—modeled after similar programs around the country—allows qualifying South Carolina parents to apply for a scholarship worth $6,000.
-These scholarships may be used to create a customized, flexible education for their child, as outlined below.
+This new ESA program—modeled after similar programs around the country—allows qualifying South Carolina parents to apply for a scholarship to be used to create a customized, flexible education for their child.

 Am I Eligible?